What are Marketable Securities?

 - Default risk: Default risk is the probability that the issuer or borrower will not be able to make payments on their debt obligations on the due date.

-- Inflation risk: Unlike interest rate risk, which affects only fixed income instruments.
-Inflation risk affects all types of securities.
-Though it affects every economy, it’s effect is seen more in high inflationary economy where price level of commodities rises drastically every year.
-Rise in price level reduces the value of money and the decreased value of money results in decreased return on assets.
+- Inflation risk: Unlike interest rate riskInterest Rate RiskThe risk of an asset's value changing due to interest rate volatility is known as interest rate risk.
+It either makes the security non-competitive or makes it more valuable. , which affects only fixed income instruments.
+Inflation riskInflation RiskInflation Risk is a situation where the purchasing power drops drastically.
+It could also be explained as a situation where the prices of goods and services increase more than expected.
+Inflation Risk is also known as Purchasing Power Risk. affects all types of securities.
+Though it affects every economy, it’s an effect seen more in the high inflationary economy where the price level of commodities rises drastically every year.
+The rise in price level reduces the value of money, and the decreased value of money results in a decreased return on assets.

-#4 – Marketability of Marketable Securities
+#4 – Marketability

-Types of Marketable Securities
+Marketable Securities Types

 There are different types of Marketable Securities.
-Some of the common marketable securities available in the market are discussed here.
+Some of the common securities available in the market are discussed here.

 #1 – Commercial Paper